 When you think about food carts, the first name that will probably pop into your head is Master Siomai.
-It’s undeniably one of the most visible and familiar brands in the business, partly because its carts are situated in prime locations such as train stations and government offices, but also partly due to the fact that it’s quite accessible for people interested in going into franchising.
+It’s undeniably one of the most visible and familiar franchises in the Philippines, partly because its carts are situated in prime locations such as train stations and government offices, but also partly due to the fact that it’s quite accessible for people interested in going into franchising.

 How to franchise Master Siomai

 They provide a slew of information online and offline (their office is pretty easy to contact via phone) to get you started.
 If you’re a first-timer or if you have limited budget, a cart is the way to go since it’s cheaper and more manageable than the bigger kiosk.

 Ready to take the plunge?
 Here are the basics you need to know:

 There’s a downloadable form that you have to fill up to begin the process of getting a Master Siomai cart.
 Aside from this, you’ll have to submit:

 - two photocopies of a valid government ID

 - a copy of your Certificate of Registration (COR) from the BIR

 If you check your application form, you’ll notice that you’ll have to supply your proposed franchise location.
 Master Siomai franchise relations officer Raymond Delos Reyes notes that as with every other business, location is a top concern when setting up a Master Siomai cart, and that your choice of space should provide a lot of foot traffic.
 Representatives from the brand will also inspect the location prior to the approval of your application to see if it’s up to par with their expectations.